 Pumpkin Science Center Exploration Activities

 We also love exploring pumpkins using Deanna Jump’s Pumpkin unit.
-It is filled with fun hands on activities.
+It is filled with fun pumpkin activities.
 Fall is the best time to explore pumpkins:

-We place our pumpkin seeds in a bag so they could germinate.
+As part of our pumpkin investigation, we placed pumpkin seeds in a bag so they could germinate.
 We observed pumpkin seeds sprout.
-This took several days and we documented our observations throughout the week.
+This took several days, and we documented our observations throughout the week.

 Pumpkin Poem

-This is one of our favorite pumpkin poems about going to the pumpkin patch.
+This is one of our favorite pumpkin poems about going to the pumpkin patch (one of our favorite fall activities).

 You can find this poem by clicking: